-FATF has issued five key documents that provide guidance on the application of Recommendation 8:
+FATF has issued four key documents that provide guidance on the application of Recommendation 8:

-- I. The Interpretive Note to Recommendation 8 within the FATF Recommendations: International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation (2012, updated 2022); - 2.
-The Methodology for Assessing Technical Compliance with the FATF Recommendations and the Effectiveness of AML/CFT Systems (2013); - 3.
-Combating the Abuse of Non-Profit Organizations (Recommendation 8) (2015), commonly known as the "Best Practices Paper" or "BPP"; - 4.
-TheRiskofTerroristAbuseinNon-ProfitOrganizations (2014), commonly referred to as the 'Typologies Paper' or 'Typologies'; and - 5.
+- 1. The Interpretive Note to Recommendation 8 within the FATF Recommendations: International Standards on Combating Money Laundering and the Financing of Terrorism & Proliferation (2012, updated 2025); - 2.
+The Methodology for Assessing Technical Compliance with the FATF Recommendations and the Effectiveness of AML/CFT Systems (2022, updated 2024, and 2013, updated 2023); - Combating the Abuse of Non-Profit Organizations (Recommendation 8) (2015, updated 2023), commonly known as the "Best Practices Paper" or "BPP"; - 4.
 The Terrorist Financing Risk Assessment Guidance (2019), which includes a chapter on terrorist financing risk assessments of the NPO sector.